Fitting and Interpreting the Multiple Correlated Dyadic Factors Model (M-CDFM)

 4. Outputting and Interpreting the Model(s)

-testing with a larger measure–can be compared with the base
+larger measure—can be compared with the base anova()

 function: